 Conferences/Banqueting (60/70); secretarial services, video conferencing; free broadband wi/fi.

-Excellent food together with lovely surroundings, and caring service from knowledgeable and well-trained staff, make this a premier dining venue for anyone visiting Limerick.
+Excellent food together with a tasteful, understated atmosphere and top-rate service from knowledgeable and well-trained staff make this a premier dining venue in its own right for anyone visiting Limerick.

 Private dining and wine tastings are also offered in The Wine Room (tastings for up to 25, dining for 8), The Boardroom (up to 20 for lunch or dinner, or 14 for meetings) and The Terrace (summer events – drinks and canapés for up to 30 guests).